 Pros & Cons

-As if there aren’t enough financial products to consider when thinking about protecting your family, disability insurance should be on top of your list.
+There are lots of financial products to consider when thinking about protecting your family - but disability insurance should be on top of your list.

 Sure, you may have already gotten it through your employer, but for those who are self-employed or earn significant income, getting a disability insurance policy can be crucial.

 If you’re not sure whether Breeze is for you, keep reading - because we’ll go more in depth as to what the company can do for you, approximate costs and whether you even need a disability insurance policy.